vercel/next.js/readme.md

 }
 ```

-Note: Next.js will automatically use that prefix the scripts it loads, but this has no effect whatsoever on `/static`.
+Note: Next.js will automatically use that prefix in the scripts it loads, but this has no effect whatsoever on `/static`.
 If you want to serve those assets over the CDN, you'll have to introduce the prefix yourself.
 One way of introducing a prefix that works inside your components and varies by environment is documented [in this example](https://github.com/zeit/next.js/tree/master/examples/with-universal-configuration).

 ## Production deployment